One of the popular Kerala breakfasts…

 - Remove the pan from the heat and serve along with puttu or rice.

 Here is how to make Healthy microwaved Pappadams.

 - Oil- enough to deep fry

 - Pappadam or lentil wafers are sold in Indian stores.
 It is gluten free.

 - Heat oil in a frying pan.

 - To check if the oil is hot enough, add a small piece of the pappadam and if it bubbles up the oil is ready to fry.

 - Immerse the pappadams into the oil, it will bubble up or fry up instantly.

-- Once it is fried, remove using a slotted spoon and place it on a paper towel
+- Once it is fried, remove using a slotted spoon or a skewer & place on a paper towel